Whether you have years of work experience or you just graduated, there’s a job opportunity for you at Nestlé. Search for jobs here.

 (source: OECD's Lobbyists, Governments and Public Trust - 2014)

 The term generally refers to oral or written communication with a public official to influence legislation, policy or administrative decisions and includes any activity where an attempt is made to influence public decision-making processes.
-Lobbying can be direct, or indirect (via industry associations or any other third-party entity).
+Lobbying can be direct or indirect (through industry associations or any other third-party entity).

-In our internal work, we also refer to the following definition and considerations of Transparency International.
+In our internal work, we also refer to the following definition.

-Transparency International defines lobbying as "any direct or indirect communication with public officials, political decision-makers or representatives for the purposes of influencing public decision-making and carried out by or on behalf of an organized group.
-Lobbying can also include direct or indirect attempts to influence public opinion, outside of normal advertising and marketing activity, with a view to impacting public decision making" (TI CPEI 2018, p.35).
+Any direct or indirect communication with public officials, political decision-makers or representatives for the purposes of influencing public decision-making and carried out by or on behalf of an organized group.
+Lobbying can also include direct or indirect attempts to influence public opinion, outside of normal advertising and marketing activity, with a view to impacting public decision making.

 Generally, Nestlé does not carry a specific global budget for lobbying activities.
-The major lobbying activity is done locally via industry associations to comply with local legislations and contexts.
-The spending is covered by the annual membership fees paid to these organizations.
+Our major lobbying activity is done locally through industry associations, to ensure we comply with local legislations and contexts.
+The spending is covered by annual membership fees paid to these organizations.

 Our spending on lobbying (including third parties) is publicly available where it is required by law.
 For example:

-- In the U.S., we file quarterly reports with the U.S. government outlining which issues we have lobbied in addition to how much money the company spent on those activities.
-We disclose the percentage of salaries for lobbyists, office space expenses, trade association dues, etc. In 2021, Nestlé USA reported USD 822 000 of expenses.
+- In the United States, we file quarterly reports with the government that outline the issues on which we have lobbied, in addition to how much money we spent on these activities.
+We disclose details such as the percentage of salaries for lobbyists, office space expenses and trade association dues.
+In 2022, Nestlé USA reported expenses of USD 763 000.

 - In the European Union, we report on our estimated budget for lobbying activities to the EU Transparency Registry.
-The amounts we report on (EUR 400 000 – 499 999 FY 2020) relate to the rough estimation of annual gross salaries of the Team based in Brussels and dealing with advocacy.
+The amounts we report on relate to an estimation of annual gross salaries of the team that deals with advocacy based in Brussels.
+For 2022, a budget of between EUR 400 000 and EUR 499 000 was reported.

 - In France, we transparently report the lobbying expenses to the High Authority for Transparency in Public Life (EUR 400,000 - 500,000 FY 2020)

-We look for continuous improvement in all what we do.
-It is in this spirit that we have engaged with Carnstone on their Responsible Lobbying Framework (pdf, 10.1Mb).
-Our Policies, Management Systems and Disclosure were then assessed by ATNI in 2021 against the Responsible Lobbying Framework.
-Final outcomes of the report showed that Nestlé reached #3 rank, with a score of 55%, in the leading pack of the breastmilk substitutes manufacturers.
+We look for continuous improvement in all that we do.
+It is in this spirit that we engage with Carnstone on their Responsible Lobbying Framework (pdf, 10Mb).
+Our policies, management systems and disclosure are also assessed by the Access to Nutrition Initiative (ATNI), against the Responsible Lobbying Framework.

 We welcome this assessment as it helped us further understand our stakeholders’ expectations and identify opportunities for strengthening our approach.
-We encourage other members of the industry as well as stakeholders (including civil society organizations) to implement the principles of the Responsible Lobbying Framework.
+We encourage other members of the industry and stakeholders (including civil society organizations) to implement the principles of the Responsible Lobbying Framework.